Teoneag/Splitty_TU-Delft_OOP-Project/docs/feedback/Meeting_Week_4_Team_15.md

 Mark: Good

-Feedback: The agenda was added in the repository in time and it follows the template.
+Feedback: The agenda was added in the repository in time, and it follows the template.
 It is concise and clear but,  I think an improvement would be to not have the bullet point "Agenda"  since it diminishes the contents in it.
-Having just the sub-btasks under agenda be bigger tasks would make it better.
+Having just the sub-tasks under agenda be bigger tasks would make it better.

 #### Performance of the *Previous* Minute Taker